atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 ![](./images/Image_42.gif)

-**Return404 Activity**
+**Return400 Activity**

 > [!NOTE]
-> Objective: Return a 404 HTTP response code and an empty response body when no customer record exists in the database.
+> Objective: Return a 400 HTTP response code and an empty response body when no customer record exists in the database.

 1. Drag a **Return** activity from the Activity Bar -> Default-> Return onto the canvas and connect to LogMessageWarnNotFound activity.
 Rename the activity to **Return404**.

 ![](./images/Image_43.gif)

 3. Map the Outputs of the Return404 activity.
-Set the **code** field to 404.
-Set the responseBody->body to **''**.
+Set the **code** field to 400.
+Set the responseBody->body to **'Customer not found'**.
 Click Save.

 | Field | Expression |
 |---|---|